fakeuser69498/Eurecon/Eurecon/README.md

 Python library for 3D data augmentation, based on Eurecon algorithm.

-- The library works with a variety of 3D file formats, including point cloud formats (.XYZ, .PTS, .PCD), polygon mesh formats (.STL, .OFF, .OBJ, .PLY, .GLTF) and biomolecular formats (.MOL2, .PDB, .XYZ).
+- The library works with a variety of 3D file formats, including point cloud formats (.XYZ, .PTS, .PCD), polygon mesh formats (.STL, .OFF, .OBJ, .PLY, .GLTF).
 - Eurecon is computationally efficient taking ~0.1 seconds to generate 1,000 samples  of an object of 1,000 3D points.
 - Based on numpy, open3d and OpenBabel.
 - Simple, flexible API that allows the library to be used in any machine learning pipeline.